AndrewAtLarge/BibUpdate/README.rst

 TODO
 ----

-* find the best match when mrlookup_ returns multiple entries!
+* Find the best match when mrlookup_ returns multiple entries!
-* reconfigure so that the BibTeX_ entries are printed in the same order to make it easier to diff the output.
-If this works then copy the original file to *.bak and put the updated file in its place.
-* Add a (yaml?) rc file to override the defaults...
+* Add an rc file to override the defaults...

 Links
 -----